Ned Harkness: Later years

 In the spring of 1978, Harkness was a finalist for the North Dakota head coach position that was ultimately given to John "Gino" Gasparini.

-Harkness later served as director of the Glens Falls Civic Center and president of the New York Olympic Regional Development Authority, which ran the facilities in Lake Placid, New York, which hosted the 1980 Olympic Winter Games.
+Harkness later served as director of the Glens Falls Civic Center and president of the New York Olympic Regional Development Authority (ORDA), which ran the facilities in Lake Placid, New York, which hosted the 1980 Olympic Winter Games.
 He was responsible for the construction of the US Olympic Training Center from 1989–1990.
-He retired from these duties in August 1993.
+In 1991, Harkness was asked to take over operations of the Capital District Islanders, an American Hockey League team playing in Troy at the Houston Field House, but Harkness desired to remain in his current position at ORDA and instead became a part owner of the hockey team with control of its operations.
+Harkness retired from ORDA in August 1993.
 He died on September 19, 2008, on his 89th birthday.